Our Story

 1976

-Fezeka Senior Secondary school is burned down in the Soweto riots.
+Fezeka Senior Secondary school burns down in the Soweto riots.
 The school is relocated to its current site in Gugulethu township, outside of Cape Town, South Africa.
 Half of the school is housed in temporary portables.

 2001